How to decommission Exchange Server 2010 after Office 365 Migration

 Using GUI Method

-Open Exchange Management Console -> Organization Configuration -> Mailbox -> offline Address Book -> Select All the Offline Address Books and Right click Select Remove.
+Open Exchange Management Console > Organization Configuration > Mailbox > offline Address Book > Select all Offline Address Books > right click > Remove.

 Delete Public Folders

-Before deleting the Public Folders, Please open the Exchange Management Console -> Toolbox -> Open Public Folder Management Console.
-Please check the existence of Public Folders on this console.
+Before deleting Public folders, Open Exchange Management Console > Toolbox > Open Public Folder Management Console and check the existence of Public Folders.

 Use below command to delete all public folders.